JuanValenciaPerez/meanStackAuth/README.md

 ```
 ### 1.3 Configure API Controllers

 First we have to define the controller functions for our authentication endpoints.
-The `/api/register` and `/api/login` endpoints are none secure routes!
+The `/api/register` and `/api/login` endpoints are non secure routes!

-Authentication Controller: `app/controllers/authentication.js`
+#### Authentication Controller: `app/controllers/authentication.js`

 `Dependencies`:
 ```javascript